Kitware/VTK/Utilities/Doxygen/doc_readme.txt

     the script stores the related documentation part in the '../../../VTK-doxygen' directory (more precisely in the
     '../../../VTK-doxygen/doc_version.dox' file).
 The VTK logo is
     incorporated by using the --logo option.
-The script searchs for the VTK version in the '../../Common/vtkVersion.h'.
+The script searches for the VTK version in the '../../Common/vtkVersion.h'.
 Use --help to check how to override these default values.